abudesai/rt_reg_base_sgdregressor/README.md

-SGD Regressor in SKLearn for Regression-Base problem category as per Ready Tensor specifications.
+SGD Regression in SciKitLearn for Regression - Base problem category as per Ready Tensor specifications.